 Investing your money means placing it into an asset that appreciates overtime and/or generates income.
 Investing is putting your money to work.
 Investing is where the magic of compound interest happens.

 There are an endless amount of ways to invest your money.
-The stock market, real estate, and businesses are a few of the most common.
+The stock market, real estate, and businesses are a few of the most common investment options.

 IMPORTANT: All investments come with some level of risk.
-The best investment for us, may not be the right investment for you.
 Please consider all of the risks and do your homework on any investment you choose to put your hard earned money into.

 Ultimately choosing investments will be up to you.
 Each investment will require a different amount of money, knowledge, and sweat equity to get started.

 Choose your own investments depending upon your individual:

 Let's take a look at 3 common ways to invest your money...

 Buying shares of publicly traded stock is one of the most accessible and time-tested ways to make money - it's also one of my favorites.